lup777/emcfmgr/README.md

 LAST:
-0.2
-- creating instance "left" and "right" buffers with identical names for each instance
+0.3
+Make owner attribute field of fixed length

 HISTORY:

 0.1
 - moved "WAHT WAS CHANGED" to README.md

+0.2
+- creating instance "left" and "right" buffers with identical names for each instance